jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/FAQ/FAQ.md

 **Q: In the use of jedis, how to deal with character strings, such as \xac\xed\x00\x05t\x00, which are excessive in the key stored in redis?**

 A: It is a problem of jedis serialization.
 Please modify the serialization method of redisTemplate.
 If it cannot be resolved, please contact the customer service.

+**Q: After an application is initialized with Redis SDK, why no connection number is shown in the monitoring?**

+A: After an application is initialized in start when a connection pool is used by quoting Redis SDK, if there is no actual read-write operation and the server does not establish a connection, the connection number may be 0, which is normal.